girleffect/core-infrastructure-documentation/docs/core-components/index.rst

 RapidPro is a communication platform that facilitates engaging with users via mobile channels.
 It is an open source technology built with Python and Django.
 More information on its history can be found here https://community.rapidpro.io/about-rapidpro/, feature lists and developer docs can be found here http://rapidpro.github.io/rapidpro/

-While there is a hosted version of RapidPro available for use Girl Effect and Praekelt chose to host our own instance in the AWS cluster.
-It is running at http://rapidpro.prd.nnmobi.com/
+While there is a hosted version of RapidPro available for use, Girl Effect and Praekelt chose to host our own instance in the AWS cluster.
+It is running at http://rapidpro.prd.nnmobi.com/.
 The projects currently making use of this instance are:

-* Ni Nyampinga (Girl Effect Rwanda):
+Ni Nyampinga (Girl Effect Rwanda):
-  * 2 SMS lines through Junebug
+  + 2 SMS lines through Junebug
-  * Allows users to register for the IVR line (not managed by Praekelt) or send feedback
+  + Allows users to register for the IVR line (not managed by Praekelt) or send feedback
-  * Infrequent surveys and campaigns
+  + Infrequent surveys and campaigns

-* AskSpringster:
+AskSpringster:
-  * Facebook Messenger channel
+  + Facebook Messenger channel
-  * A bot that engages with users
+  + A bot that engages with users
-  * Frequent surveys and campaigns
+  + Frequent surveys and campaigns

 Admin Tasks
 +++++++++++